ParaToric 1.0: Continuous-time quantum Monte Carlo for the toric code in a parallel field: Using ParaToric

 \subsubsection{Choosing \ttcode{N\_between\_samples}}

-The optimal choice for \ttcode{N\_samples} is the integrated autocorrelation time.
+The optimal choice for \ttcode{N\_samples} is the integrated autocorrelation time of the time series (where a measurement is taken after every update).
 A good guess of the autocorrelation time based on previous simulations for smaller system sizes or nearby parameter points can result in substantial computational saving costs in production runs for large system sizes.
 Near continuous phase transitions, the integrated autocorrelation time has an additional dependence $\tau_\mathrm{int} \sim L^z$, where $z$ is the dynamical exponent of the universality class of the transition.
 For a 2D system in the vicinity of a continuous phase transition, a sensible scaling for \ttcode{N\_between\_samples} could be $\mathcal{O}(L^2 \times \beta \times L^z)$ ($\mathcal{O}(L^2)$ links, each has off-diagonal spin flips $\mathcal{O}(\beta)$).